softicar/github-runner/README.md

    - Deny all other connections.
 1. Log in to the GitHub UI with your personal account:
    - At `Settings` / `Manage Access` of the repository to build, add the build-bot user as an `Admin`.
-1. Log in to the GitHub UI with the build-bot account:
-   - Head to `(Build-Bot User Profile)` / `Settings` / `Developer settings` / `Personal access tokens`.
-   - Create a Personal Access Token (PAT), with scopes as described in `softicar-github-runner.env-example`
-   - Copy the PAT to a text editor -- you will need it below -- but don't save it.
 1. Log in to the VM, as a non-root user.
    - If the user has an RSA key pair which is also used on another machine, **delete it**.
      - Do _not_ reuse an existing key pair for this machine.